Angers: Heraldry

-Under Napoleon I's rule, Angers was one of the "Bonnes villes" and was therefore allowed to ask for a new coat of arms.
+Under Napoleon I's rule, Angers was one of the "Bonnes villes"(fr) and was therefore allowed to ask for a new coat of arms.
 The bees, symbol of the First French Empire, then replaced the royal fleurs de lys.

 In 1949, Angers received the 1939–1945 War Cross and since then, the decoration is sometimes placed between the two fleurs de lys.

 Angers also had several mottos through its history: